ncasado/ribbon-interview-vue/README.md

 * Clone/Fork the repo
 * Create a pull request for each issue listed https://github.com/roundupapp/ribbon-interview-vue/issues
+* Merge the pull requests into your repo so the repo can be run and tested.

 ## What not to do
 * Open a pull request to the main repo